 Question #3: "What are some team-building activities for employees with big generational gaps?"

 Recognizing everyone on your team is a unique individual is more important than generational differences.
-In fact, according to IBM Analytics, just 0 to 2 percent of work attitude differences are attributable to generation.
+In fact, according to IBM report, just 0 to 2 percent of work attitude differences are attributable to generation.

 Most of us enjoy some similar activities and subjects, so focus on what your team has in common instead of what makes them different.